naveenbhola/ai-chatbot/README.md

   - `QDRANT_COLLECTION=pdf_chunks`

 Chunking strategy:
-- Fixed 2000-token chunks with 200-token overlap using a tokenizer to approximate tokens.
+- Fixed 2000-token chunks with 200-token overlap (token-aware splitter).
+Each chunk stored as `{ text: [string], page: null, chunkIndex }`.

+RAG flow:
+- On upload: extract PDF text, split into chunks, embed with Ollama `mxbai-embed-large`, upsert into Qdrant.
+- On chat: retrieve top-k from Qdrant; cap and truncate context using `MAX_CONTEXT_CHUNKS` and `CONTEXT_CHARS_PER_CHUNK`; send to Groq LLM.

 ## Development